Name: Mark Wise, Jr.

 Mark Wise was a student at the Air Force Academy in Colorado Springs, but joined the Army after graduating because, he said, “I wanted to be on the ground and lead combat troops.”
 After spending time at Fort Carson in Colorado Springs and Fort Benning in Georgia, he was deployed to Afghanistan for five months.
 That’s where he was severely injured in an IED blast.

-The injuries Wise sustained are many; the blast also led him to Vocational Rehabilitation and Employment (VocRehab).
+The injuries Wise sustained are many; the blast also led him to Veteran Readiness and Employment (VR&E)

 Wise was hospitalized in bed for more than two months, then spent two more months learning how to walk again.
 He lost most of the vision in his left eye, part of his forearm, and tissue on his left shoulder and left quad.
 His left knee was shattered and the right kneecap was fractured.
 Nerve damage to his shoulder made lifting his arm impossible; his right hand required surgery.
 His face is scarred.